intel/nnpi-host/README.md

 3. make
 4. sudo make install

-low-level user-mode library will be installed in /usr/local/lib/libnnpi_drv.so.0 dummy_inference test program will be installed in /usr/local/bin/dummy_inference `
+The user-mode library will be installed in /usr/local/lib/libnnpi_drv.so.0.
+The dummy_inference test program will be installed in /usr/local/bin/dummy_inference.

 ## Tests
 **dummy_inference** - A test program that runs the entire flow of a real inference application, including allocating resources, schedule inference commands, DMA input/outputs to/from the device but without running